EVOLVED-5G/CAPIF_API_Services/README.md

 ![Log](docs/images/robot_log_example.png)
 ## Using Curl
 ### JWT Authentication APIs
-These APIs are triggered by an entity (Invoker or APF for release 1.0) to:
+These APIs are triggered by an entity (Invoker or Exposer for release 1.0) to:
 - register on the CAPIF Framework
 - get a Json Web Token (JWT) in order to be authorized to call CAPIF APIs